-Over the past 15 months, we used and tested three product development tools: GitHub Issues, Jira, and ClickUp.
-It’s not common for a small startup to switch between so many tools in such a short time.
-However, we work with weekly minors (10 minors in a major), so we need a well oiled machine to help with the frequent deployment to production, QA and release notes.
+Here at Swimm over 15 months, we used and tested three product development tools: GitHub Issues, Jira, and ClickUp.
+It’s not common for a small startup to switch between so many devtools in such a short time.
+However, we work with weekly minors (10 minors in a major), so we need a well-oiled machine to help with the frequent deployment to production, QA, and release notes.

 Project Management Software Requirements

-Our requirements were simple and clear.
+Our requirements were simple and straightforward.
 We needed a system for:

-- Managing major product versions and the minor ones.
+- Managing major product versions and minor ones.

-- Easily organizing information by topics, e.g a list of features and bugs for release notes.
+- Efficiently organize information by topics, e.g. list of features and bugs for release notes.

-- Flexible management of our projects according to hierarchy and timeline, and being able to see who is assigned to which task alongside the task’s status.
+- Flexible management of our projects according to hierarchy and timeline, and seeing who is assigned to which task alongside the task’s status.

 - Cross-department collaboration and communication: engineering, product, and occasionally marketing.